St. Paul's Church (Edenton, North Carolina): History

 During the eighteenth century, St. Paul's called some of North Carolina's most important political leaders its members.
 Some of these include governors Samuel Johnston and James Iredell Jr. Johnson served as the warden of St. Paul's for many years.
 Joseph Hewes, one of North Carolina's three signers of the Declaration of Independence, served as a vestryman before the American Revolutionary War.
 Additionally, members of the church included Thomas and Penelope Barker, who were often regarded as the leaders of the Edenton Tea Party.

 On June 19, 1776, the vestry, professing their loyalty to the king, in defiance against British Parliament alongside the North Carolina Provincial Congress The church had fallen into disrepair by the 1790s and was only used for occasional services.

 In 1806, after years of disrepair following the Revolutionary War, English architect William Nichols led the effort to renovate the church, adding a new spire and a revitalizing its interior.

 In 1879, construction began for a church intended for the black congregants of St. Paul's Church.
 Hebert H. Page funded the building of the church, and the Bishop of the Episcopal Diocese of North Carolina, the Rt.
 Rev. Theodore B. Lyman organized and consecrated the building on April 6, 1881.
 Violent winds destroyed this building just three years later, in 1884.
 A new church began in the following year, but was not consecrated until 1897.

 The church plays a significant part in Harriet Jacobs's family life.
 The baptism of her daughter, Louisa Matilda, in St. Paul's is covered in some detail in her slave narrative, Incidents in the Life of a Slave Girl.

 A steel roof was added in 1949, following a fire that had almost destroyed the church.
 The structure was rebuilt using measured drawings from the Historic American Buildings Survey, the findings of an architectural survey team led by Charles E. Patterson in 1933, as a guide.

 St. Paul's was added to the NRHP in 1975.

-St. John the Evangelist closed its doors in 2011.
+St. John the Evangelist closed in 2011.